 A survivor, Bacillus Anthracis is highly resilient and capable of surviving harsh chemical treatments and temperature extremes.

-Fusarium packs a big economic punch - causing damages in food and ornamental crops.
-Fusarium species can cause well known (and well feared) diseases such as Fusarium Stem Canker, Fusarium Solani (root rot), and Fusarium Oxysporum (Wilt).
+Fusarium packs a big economic punch - causing damage to food and ornamental crops.
+Fusarium species can cause well-known (and well-feared) diseases such as Fusarium Stem Canker, Fusarium Solani (root rot), and Fusarium oxysporum (Wilt).